The Top Ten Medicinal Herbs for the Garden:

 Several harvests can be obtained in one year: simply cut back the mature plant to 8 inches and it will re-grow quickly.
 As with culinary basil, cutting back the early flowers helps the plant to fill out and promotes more vegetative growth.

-Meadowsweet is a hardy perennial, it grows to 4’ tall, and 2.5’ wide.
-Plant in full sun or part shade.
-Zone 2-8.
-It is much easier to grow from division than seed, which requires a complicated stratification regime.
-Any little piece of the root will take hold, and grow a new plant.
-A wet meadow, streamside or the edge of a pond are all perfect spots for meadowsweet.
+Meadowsweet is a hardy perennial in Zones 2-8, growing to 4 feet (1.2 m) tall and 2.5 feet (76 cm) wide.
+Plant in full sun or part shade, but note that moisture is beneficial—a wet meadow, streamside or the edge of a pond are all perfect spots for meadowsweet.
 If you haven’t such a spot, try planting it in a low dip in the garden and water it during drought.
-If you live in a southern climate, meadowsweet will be happier with a little afternoon shade and a wet spot to dip its feet during the heat of the day.
-In cooler climates, meadowsweet will tolerate more sunshine and drier soils, and even regular garden soil will nurture the growth of beautiful healthy plants.
+If you live in a southern climate, meadowsweet will be happier with a little afternoon shade and wet feet.
+In cooler climates, meadowsweet will tolerate more sunshine and drier soils, and even regular garden soil will nurture the growth of beautiful, healthy plants.

-Gynostemma pentaphyllum, Cucurbitaceae.
-Jiaogulan is a popular folk herb in Southeast Asia where it is grown as an affordable substitute for ginseng (Panax spp.
-Araliaceae).
+Jiaogulan is a popular folk herb in Southeast Asia where it is grown as an affordable substitute for ginseng (Panax spp., Araliaceae).
 It is gaining popularity in the Western world, where it is used as a tonic for longevity and vitality.
 The leaves are brewed into a medicinal tonic tea for anxiety, stress, depression, high blood pressure, and high cholesterol.
 This vine is an easy-to-grow adaptogenic tonic, which contains some of the same compounds (ginsenosides) found in Asian and American ginseng.

-Southern ginseng is an herbaceous perennial vine; it grows 4” tall by indefinitely wide; Part shade, moist rich soil; Hardy to 10 degrees F. Jiaogulan will locally spread vigorously by runners and can become a troublesome weed if consumption does not outpace proliferation.
-Sweet tea vine makes a beautiful container plant.
+Southern ginseng is an herbaceous perennial vine hardy to 10 degrees F (-12 degrees C); it grows 4 inches (10 cm) tall by indefinitely wide and prefers part shade and moist rich soil.
+Jiaogulan will spread vigorously by runners and can become a troublesome weed if consumption does not outpace proliferation.
+In this light, it makes a beautiful container plant.

 Here is a video of Joe Hollis, of Mountain Gardens, talking about Jiaogulan.
 Joe is likely the person most responsible for jiaogulan’s recent popularity as a garden medicinal in the United States.

 This striking plant has golden, globe-shaped flowers with a red center, leading one seed company to market them as “eyeball plant.”
-Spilanthes is an interesting plant to behold and to taste!
+Spilanthes is an interesting herb to behold and to taste!
 It is one of the strongest sialagogues (saliva-promoters) I know; even a tiny nibble from one of the flowers will set your mouth to drool.
-The tingly numbing sensation affords relief to toothaches, and is used in many tooth and gum formulas, as it is anti-microbial, stimulating, and acts as an oral anodyne.
+The tingly numbing sensation affords relief to toothaches, and is used in many tooth and gum formulas, as it is antimicrobial, stimulating, and acts as an oral anodyne.

 Nettles is a highly revered, nutritious spring green, eaten steamed or in soups and stir-fries.
 The sting disappears when the leaves are cooked or dried.
-The greens and tea of nettles are high in minerals, vitamins, and chlorophyll, namely Vitamin A and C and calcium, potassium, magnesium and iron.
-The leaves and seeds are used medicinally in teas, and as a food, for allergies, arthritis, and as a kidney tonic.
+The greens and tea of nettles are high in minerals, vitamins, and chlorophyll; namely Vitamin A and C and calcium, potassium, magnesium, and iron.
+The leaves and seeds are used medicinally in teas and foods for allergies, arthritis, and as a kidney tonic.

 Stinging nettles are dynamic accumulators—a term used to describe plants with the ability to mine nutrients (such as N, K, P, Ca) from deep in the soil.
-These nutrients are concentrated in their leaves, and then released into the soil when the plants die or loose their leaves.
-Nettles can be added to compost or used as fertilizing mulch.
+These nutrients are concentrated in their leaves, and then released into the soil when the plants die or lose their leaves.
+Nettles can be added to compost or used as a fertilizing mulch.
 Many gardeners make “tea” out of nettles by soaking the leaves in a bucket until fermentation occurs—the “tea” can then be used to water plants, thus fertilizing the plants, along with adding beneficial microorganisms.

-Both bee balm and wild bergamot have been important medicines for Native American people.
+Both bee balm and wild bergamot are important medicines for Native American peoples.
 They are used medicinally to treat infections and digestive issues, such as gas and bloating.
 Wild bergamot is antimicrobial, anti-inflammatory, and diaphoretic (brings on a sweat to break a fever).
 I like to use the dried leaves and flowers in a steam inhalation to help break up upper and lower respiratory congestion.